Best Protein Powders for Pregnancy

-It’s normal during pregnancy to become concerned with what’s safe to put into your body and what to avoid, which is why you might want to know what the best protein powders are for pregnancy.
+It’s normal during pregnancy to become concerned with what’s safe to put into your body and what to avoid, which is why you might want to know what the best protein powders for pregnancy are.

 – Why we like it: Hemp provides an excellent source of vegan protein, omega-3 fatty acids, and iron.
 Their hemp protein powders have varying protein and fiber amounts allowing you to decide what’s right for you.
 Bonus: all three are unsweetened protein powders.

 – Grams of protein per serving: 20

 – Non-Gmo + Certified Organic?
 Yes

 -Why we like it: Totally Egg Protein Powder is made with protein derived from both the egg white and the egg yolk.
 Most women are deficient in the nutrient choline during pregnancy.
 Eggs are one of the best foods for pregnancy, as egg yolks are one of the richest sources of choline.
 For this reason, this pregnancy safe protein powder is a perfect option for pregnant moms to help them meet their needs.
 No added sugar.